Amina114/projetMicroService/README.md

 Our project consists of creating a Human Resources plateform for employees looking for new job offers.
 Stack : SpringBoot - NodeJS - Eureka webservices  <br>

-Our project has a microservices based architecture which relays on the usage of 6 main components (employee microservice / Job Offer microservice / Participation microservice / Participant microservice/ Job evaluation microservice /  Authentication microservice / NodeEureka Server / Node JS external microservice used for CV uploads) ###
+Our project has a microservices based architecture which relays on the usage of 6 main components (employee microservice / Job Offer microservice / Participation microservice / Participant microservice/ Job evaluation microservice /  Authentication microservice / Eureka Server / Node JS external microservice used for CV uploads) ###

 <br>